 A distance of 2m is recommended for physical distancing by staff.
 This is particularly relevant to distancing between adults when they are not engaged in teaching such as the staff room and arriving to work.

 If 2m cannot be maintained in staff groups, as much as distance as is possible and guidance on face covering should be observed.

+All staff have been directed to wear a face mask when entering the school premises and while walking through the school building.
+Face mask must also be worn while interacting with other adults.

+Visors will be worn by teachers when they are in their classrooms.
+A mask and visor may also be worn together while in the classroom.

+SET, SNA’s and other staff who will be working within 1m PD of a child have been directed to wear a mask and visor.

 Physical distancing should be observed between staff members within the staff break areas through the use of staggered breaks, provision of additional staff break areas (hall and roof garden) etc.